VoxDroid/KemonoDownloader/CODE_OF_CONDUCT.md

 We, as contributors and maintainers of the KemonoDownloader project, pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

-We are committed to fostering an open and welcoming environment where all participants can collaborate constructively to improve KemonoDownloader, a tool for downloading content from Kemono.su.
+We are committed to fostering an open and welcoming environment where all participants can collaborate constructively to improve KemonoDownloader, a tool for downloading content from Kemono.cr.

 ## Our Standards